-Last week I went to “Feria de Flores Medellin” (Festival of the flowers in Medellin) and during my stay I also visited my colleague Kabala in “Comuna 13”, a formerly dangerous district.
-He lives there and also works there as a tour guide.
-Always when I call him or send him a WhatsApp message, he calls me “Papi”, which means “Daddy”.
+Last week, I went to the “Feria de Flores Medellin” (Festival of the flowers in Medellin), and during my stay, I was able to meet up with my colleague, Kabala, in “Comuna 13”, one of the most iconic places to visit in Medellin.
+Kabala currently lives and works in this formerly dangerous area as a tour guide.
+Whenever I talk with him, whether it’s through text or face-to-face, he always refers to me as “Papi”, which means “Daddy”.
 I am still not sure why he calls me that.

-I took a friend from Switzerland with me.
-Hitch is the same age as my dad and in the past we all played Ice Hockey together.
-I was on a Colombian holiday and traveling.
 We took the metro and arrived early.
-We had a coffee and met Kabala shortly afterwards in the station.
+We had a coffee and then met Kabala shortly afterwards in the station.

 Something that I still remember is the welcome speech and the introduction ritual.
 We all had to hug each other and introduce ourselves to each other.
 Most people didn’t know each other but nobody really felt uncomfortable.
 When we were done with the introduction we walked over to the street and waited to catch one off the buses to bring us uphill.
 After a fifteen minutes ride we arrived at the bottom off the district.

-The further up we got, the better the view.
-There was also a kind of main road along the hill which the inhabitants used as a highway with their scooters.
+The further up we got, the better the view became.
+Along the way, I spotted a sort of main road that that the inhabitants used as a highway for their scooters.
 Although it was a great district with lots of beautiful graffiti and some good infrastructure, it was still a very poor neighborhood.
 But the combination made sense and was very interesting.
-Also the many tourists rushing into the zone was a very interesting development.
+The tourists rushing into the zone was a very interesting contrast.

-I really enjoyed my afternoon in Comuna 13, it is a great success story and also a different and easily accessible part of Colombia.
-I suggest to everybody who travels to Colombia and visits Medellin to make the tour around Comuna 13.
+I really enjoyed my afternoon in Comuna 13, as it is a great success story that offers a different view of Colombia.
+I strongly recommend that everybody who travels to Medellin stops at Comuna 13 for a tour!